BELOW SUPERNAV drop zone ⇩

 “After lengthy deliberation and thought, and considering the tremendous talents of many others, I have decided that the person best suited to assume the position of Vice President of the United States is Senator J.D.
 Vance of the Great State of Ohio,” Trump posted on Truth Social.

-Trump had previously said his top consideration for a vice president is whether someone is qualified to take over as commander in chief.
+He previously said his top consideration for a vice president is whether someone is qualified to take over as commander in chief.

-James David Vance is a Republican U.S. Senator from Ohio.
+James David Vance is a Republican U.S. senator from Ohio.

 Swept to national prominence by his bestselling memoir, “Hillbilly Elegy,” Vance has held office for less than two years.
-But during his short time in the Senate, the former venture capitalist from Ohio has established himself as one of the fiercest defenders of Trump’s “Make America Great Again” agenda, especially when it comes to foreign policy, trade and immigration.
+During his short time in the Senate, the former venture capitalist from Ohio has established himself as one of the fiercest defenders of Trump’s “Make America Great Again” agenda, especially when it comes to foreign policy, trade and immigration.

 After high school, Vance joined the U.S. Marine Corps and served in Iraq.
 He then attended Ohio State University and later Yale Law School, where he graduated in 2013.

-Vance is married to Usha Chilukuri Vance, a law school classmate whom he met at Yale.
-They have three children together.
 Before entering politics, Vance worked in the technology industry in Silicon Valley and later moved back to Ohio to start his own investment firm.

-Vance’s path to Congress
+JD Vance’s path to Congress

-Vance and Trump
+JD Vance and Donald Trump

 Vance’s relationship with Trump has been complex.

 By the time of his Senate run, Vance had become a strong supporter of Trump and his policies.
-Trump’s endorsement of Vance in the 2022 Ohio Republican primary was seen as a major factor in Vance’s victory.
+Trump’s endorsement in the 2022 Ohio Republican primary was seen as a major factor in Vance’s victory.

 The senator also has strong connections with donors in Silicon Valley and elsewhere.